 Dada, Mehboob.
 “Race and the AIDS Agenda.”
 Ecstatic Antibodies: Resisting the AIDS Mythology.
-Eds.
+Ed.
 Tessa Boffin and Sunil Gupta.
 London: Rivers Oram, 1990.
 85-95.

 Daly, Peter M. Literature in the Light of the Emblem: Structural Parallels Between the Emblem and Literature in the Sixteenth and Seventeenth Centuries.
-Toronto: U of Toronto P, 1982.
+Toronto: University of Toronto Press, 1982.

 Dick, Leslie.
 “Feminism, Writing, Postmodernism.”
 Carr 204-14.

 Docherty, Thomas, ed.
 Postmodernism: A Reader.
 New York: Columbia University Press, 1993.

 During, Simon.
 “Postmodernism or Postcolonialism Today.”
 Docherty 448-62.

 Giurescu, Constantin C. “The Historical Dracula.”
 Dracula: Essays on the Life and Times of Vlad Tepes.
 Ed.
 Kurt W. Treptow.
 New York: East European Monographs, 1991.
 13-27.

 Harper, Phillip Brian.
 Framing the Margins: The Social Logic of Postmodern Culture.
 New York: Oxford University Press, 1994.

 Jameson, Fredric.
 The Political Unconscious.
 Ithaca: Cornell University Press, 1981.